-and
+3.c.
+Policies Excluded from the Life PBR Exemption:

-c. b.
-Every ULSG policy issued or assumed by the company with an issue date on or after Jan.
-1, 2020, and in force on the company’s annual financial statement for the current calendar year-end valuation date only has secondary guarantees that meet the VM-01 definition of a “non-material secondary guarantee.”
+a.
+ULSG policies with a secondary guarantee that does not meet the VM-01 definition of a “non-material secondary guarantee.”

-3. Each exemption, or lack of an exemption, applies only to policies issued or assumed in the current year and applies to all future valuation dates for those policies.
+4. Each exemption, or lack of an exemption, applies only to policies issued or assumed in the current year and applies to all future valuation dates for those policies.
 The minimum reserve requirements for the ordinary life policies subject to the exemption are those pursuant to applicable methods required in VM-A and VM-C using the mortality as defined in VM-20 Section 3.C.1 and VM-M Section 1.H.